 Insus Tombstone

-Standing at seven feet high and three feet wide, it is hewn from a kind of sandstone called millstone grit.
+Standing at seven feet high and three feet wide, the Insus memorial is hewn from a kind of local sandstone called millstone grit.
 The fact that it is made of this stone shows that it was likely created in the Lancaster area.
-The figurative detail is well executed, but the inscription less-so, suggesting that perhaps it was created by different people.
+The figurative detail is well executed, but the inscription less so, suggesting that perhaps the carving and the inscription were done by different people.

 DIS